 - Drain the beans from your pot (or from the cans) and set aside.

-- Heat a large stock pot over medium heat and cook the meat until it starts to brown and the fat is rendered.
-Add oil if necessary.
+- Heat a large stock pot over medium heat and cook the bacon until it starts to brown and the fat is rendered.

 - Add Rotel tomatoes, garlic, chipotle peppers, and spices and cook until liquid is evaporated.

-- Once heated through, taste for salt level and adjust.
+- Once heated through, add lime juice, taste for salt level and adjust.
 Stir in fresh cilantro if desired and serve.